gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

-This kind of optimizations, based on strict type-based aliasing, is triggered by specifying an optimization level of :switch:`-O2` or higher (or :switch:`-Os`) for the GCC backend and :switch:`-O1` or higher for the LLVM backend and allows the compiler to generate more efficient code.
+This kind of optimizations, based on strict type-based aliasing, is triggered by specifying an optimization level of :switch:`-O2` or higher (or :switch:`-Os`) for the GCC back end and :switch:`-O1` or higher for the LLVM back end and allows the compiler to generate more efficient code.

 However, although this optimization is always correct in terms of the formal semantics of the Ada Reference Manual, you can run into difficulties arise if you use features like ``Unchecked_Conversion`` to break the typing system.
-Consider the following complete program example:
+Consider the following complete program
+example:

   .. code-block:: ada